edenmizrahi/Recipes-Web---Server-Side/README.md

 # Recipes Web - Server Side

-# Server-side:
 The project has 3 modules :routes , modules and sql scripts

 # Routers:
 The project has three routes:

 user-authentication: Manage the login, logout, register requests.
 profile: Manage the user information requests.
 recipes: Manage the spoonacular API recipes requests.

 # Modules: